-Named for the berry that, once eaten, guarantees your return to Patagonia, El Calafate hooks you with another irresistable attraction: Glaciar Perito Moreno, 80km away in Parque Nacional Los Glaciares.
-The glacier is a magnificent must-see, but its massive popularity has encouraged tumorous growth and rapid upscaling in the once-quaint El Calafate.
-At the same time, it’s a fun place to be with a range of traveler services.
-The town’s strategic location between El Chaltén and Torres del Paine (Chile) makes it an inevitable stop for those in transit.
+Named for the berry that, once eaten, guarantees your return to Patagonia, El Calafate hooks you with another irresistible attraction: Glaciar Perito Moreno, 50 miles (80km) away in Parque Nacional Los Glaciares.
+This magnificent must-see has converted once-quaint El Calafate into a chic fur-trimmed destination.
+With a range of traveler services, it’s still a fun place to be.
+Its strategic location between El Chaltén and Torres del Paine (Chile) makes it an inevitable stop for those in transit.

-Located 320km northwest of Río Gallegos, and 32km west of RP 11’s junction with northbound RN 40, El Calafate flanks the southern shore of Lago Argentino.
-The main strip, Av del Libertador General San Martín (typically abbreviated to Av Libertador), is dotted with cutesy knotted-pine souvenir shops, chocolate shops, restaurants and tour offices.
-Beyond the main street, pretensions melt away quickly: muddy roads lead to ad-hoc developments and open pastures.
+Located 199 miles (320km) northwest of Río Gallegos, and 20 miles (32km) west of RP 11’s junction with northbound RN 40, El Calafate flanks the southern shore of Lago Argentino.
+Its main strip is dotted with souvenir and chocolate shops, restaurants and tour offices.
+Beyond here, pretensions melt away quickly: muddy roads lead to ad hoc developments and open pastures.

-January and February are the most popular (and costly) months to visit, but as shoulder-season visits grow steadily, both availability and prices stay a challenge.
+January and February are the most popular (and costly) months to visit, but shoulder-season visits are growing steadily.

 These are our favorite local haunts, touristy spots, and hidden gems throughout El Calafate.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in El Calafate.